Greece's Tsipras summons cabinet as debt deadline nears

 In a carrot-and-stick approach, the euro zone offered to release billions in frozen aid if Greece accepted and implemented pension and tax reforms that are anathema to its leftist government, elected in January on a promise to end austerity.

-However, a Greek government official rejected as "totally inadequate" the creditors' offer to extend its existing bailout program by five months, as the leftist premier flew home to Athens.
+However, a Greek government official rejected as "totally inadequate" the creditors' offer to extend its existing bailout programme by five months, as the leftist premier flew home to Athens.

 "NOT OVERLY OPTIMISTIC"